spacelift-io/user-documentation/docs/concepts/blueprint/README.md

       timestamp_unix: 1674139424 # Delete the stack in 30 minutes
 ```

-Note that this is not a working example as it misses a few things (`inputs` section, `vcs` etc.), but it should give you an idea of what you can do.
+Note that this is not a working example as it is missing a few things (`inputs` section, `vcs`, etc.), but it should give you an idea of what you can do.

 !!! tip
     What can you do with `google.protobuf.Timestamp` and `google.protobuf.Duration`?
-Check out the [language definition](https://github.com/google/cel-spec/blob/v0.7.1/doc/langdef.md#list-of-standard-definitions){: rel="nofollow"}, it contains all the methods and type conversions available.
+Check out the [language definition](https://github.com/google/cel-spec/blob/v0.7.1/doc/langdef.md#list-of-standard-definitions){: rel="nofollow"}, which contains all the methods and type conversions available.

-## Stack configuration
+## Stack Configuration

-Stacks can be configured in the similar fashion as if you'd be using the terraform provider or the UI.
-Most of the options are straightforward, however some require some deeper knowledge and are covered in the sections below.
-For full list of available options, please refer to the [Schema](#schema) section bellow.
+Stacks can be configured in a similar fashion as if you were using the Terraform provider or the UI.
+Most of the options are straightforward; however, some require deeper knowledge and are covered in the sections below.
+For a full list of available options, please refer to the [Schema](#schema) section below.

 ### Dependencies

 Dependencies follow the same rules and limitations as described in the [Stack dependencies](../stack/stack-dependencies.md) section.
-You cannot create dependency cycles, neither can you make a stack depend on itself.
+You cannot create dependency cycles, nor can you make a stack depend on itself.

 Dependencies can be configured using the:

 - `depends_on` field in the stack configuration
 - `stack_dependency_references` field in the environment configuration

 You can also mix the two approaches and define both fields in the same stack.
 If you define the same dependency in both `depends_on` and `stack_dependency_references`, the latter will take precedence.

 Also note that dependencies are defined on the stack `key` field and not the `name`.
-The value of this field is not unique
-and can be reused in multiple stacks, however it is recommended to use unique keys for each stack when creating dependencies.
+The value of this field is not unique and can be reused in multiple stacks; however, it is recommended to use unique keys for each stack when creating dependencies.

 #### Example 1

-Here is a example of a blueprint with multiple stacks using the `stack_dependency_references` field:
+Here is an example of a blueprint with multiple stacks using the `stack_dependency_references` field:

 {% raw %}